iplay93/CLAN/README.md

 CLAN is a **self-supervised dual-view framework** designed for robust **new activity detection** in human activity recognition (HAR) systems.
 It learns discriminative and invariant representations from **only known activity data**, without requiring access to any novel activity samples during training.

 ![CLAN Overview](overview.png)
 #### Figure: CLAN framework.
-It consists of tailored Data Augmentation Set Construction, Discriminative Representation Learning, and Novelty Detection stages.
+It consists of tailored Data Augmentation Set Construction, Discriminative Representation Learning, and New Activity Detection stages.

 ## 🚀 Motivation